-30.4.1.
-RWW - Read-While-Write Section

-If a Boot Loader software update is programming a page inside the RWW section, it is possible to read code from the Flash, but only code that is located in the NRWW section.
-During an on-going programming, the software must ensure that the RWW section never is being read.
-If the user software is trying to read code that is located inside the RWW section (i.e. by a call/jmp/lpm or an interrupt) during programming, the software might end up in an unknown state.
+RWW - Read-While-Write Section If a Boot Loader software update is programming a page inside the RWW section, it is possible to read code from the Flash, but only code that is located in the NRWW section.
+During an ongoing programming, the software must ensure that the RWW section never is being read.
+If the user software is trying to read code that is located inside the RWW section (that is, by a call/jmp/lpm or an interrupt) during programming, the software might end up in an unknown state.
 To avoid this, the interrupts should either be disabled or moved to the Boot Loader section.
 The Boot Loader section is always located in the NRWW section.
-The RWW Section Busy bit (RWWSB) in the Store Program Memory Control Register (SPMCSR) will be read as logical one as long as the RWW section is blocked for reading.
+The RWW section Busy Bit (RWWSB) in the Store Program Memory Control Register (SPMCSR) will be read as logical one as long as the RWW section is blocked for reading.
 After a programming is completed, the RWWSB must be cleared by software before reading code located in the RWW section.
-Please refer to SPMCSR on page 380 in this chapter for details on how to clear RWWSB.
+See "SPMCSR - Store Program Memory Control Register" on page 281. for details on how to clear RWWSB.

-30.4.2.
-NRWW - No Read-While-Write Section

-The code located in the NRWW section can be read when the Boot Loader software is updating a page in the RWW section.
+NRWW - No Read- While-Write SectionThe code located in the NRWW section can be read when the Boot Loader software is updating a page in the RWW section.
 When the Boot Loader code updates the NRWW section, the CPU is halted during the entire Page Erase or Page Write operation.

-Table 30-1 Read-While-Write Features
+Table 107.
+Read-While-Write Features

-Which Section does the Z- pointer Address during the Programming?
-Which Section can be read during Programming?
-Read-While-Write Supported?
+Which Section does the Z- pointer Address During the Programming?
+Which Section Can be Read During Programming?
+Is the CPU Halted?
+Read-While- Write Supported?

-RWW Section NRWW Section No Yes
+RWW section NRWW section No Yes

-NRWW Section None Yes No
+NRWW section None Yes No